alexandertrefz/essence/packages/vscode-extension/README.md

 one line — what it covered, what it found, how long it took, and whether something would not compile.

+**Run with Coverage** turns the counters on.
+Lines and branches appear in VS Code's coverage view, the lines nothing ran are marked down the gutter whether or not that view is open, and the part a line counter has no words for is reported as declarations: every `match` arm no value took, and every Case of a `choice` no test ever built.
+Because the language is exhaustive, those are complete statements rather than estimates.

+Coverage rides `essence.tests.coverage`, which the gesture turns on for the workspace — instrumenting compiles a different bundle from the one a build produces and makes the program do more work on every keystroke, so it stays off until it is asked for, and turning the setting off stops it.

-Three settings, all read by the server: `essence.tests.enabled` stops the automatic runs while leaving every gesture above working — a run you ask for still runs, and still says what it found — `essence.tests.skipTags` names tags no run selects, and `essence.tests.debounce` is how long a burst of edits may be before it costs a run.
+Four settings, all read by the server: `essence.tests.enabled` stops the automatic runs while leaving every gesture above working — a run you ask for still runs, and still says what it found — `essence.tests.skipTags` names tags no run selects, `essence.tests.debounce` is how long a burst of edits may be before it costs a run, and `essence.tests.coverage` counts what each run reaches.

 Debugging a single test is not wired up yet — the debug adapter has to compile the tests section and select one by id — so the Debug profile and the Debug